gautamkaran/BSC-IT/Sem3/QBN/Python/python.answer.md

 13. **Explain features of python programs.**
 14. **Discuss differences between local and global variables.**
 15. **Explain if – else statement with an example.**

+    [Answer]

+    **Definition**: The `if-else` statement is a **_fundamental control structure_** in programming used to make **_decisions_** based on conditions.
+It allows your program to execute certain code blocks if a condition is true, and different code blocks if the condition is false.

+    ```python
+    # Syntax
+    if condition:
+      # Code to execute if the condition is true
+    else:
+      # Code to execute if the condition is false
+    ```

+    **Example**: - Let’s say you want to check if a person is eligible to vote.
+The eligibility criterion is that the person must be 18 years old or older.
+You can use an `if-else` statement to determine whether they are eligible or not.

+    ```python
+    # Define the age of the person
+    age = 20

+    # check if the person is 18 or older
+    if age >= 18:
+    print("You are eligible to vote.")
+    else:
+    print("You are not eligible to vote")
+    ```
+    ---
 16. **What are fruitful function and void functions in python**
 17. **What are different ways to create strings in python**
 18. **Write a note on string slicing in python**
 19. **Write a program to check if the entered year is leap year or not?**

     [Answer]

     ```python